 4. New standards mean closer scrutiny by auditors for IFRS 16 compliance

 In the coming years, auditors will continue to pay close attention to leases and IFRS 16 compliance.
 As a result, companies must continuously push for more accurate and complete financial reports.
-It will be essential to introduce tools and systems which will help sustain compliance as they grow.
+It will be essential to introduce tools and systems which will help sustain compliance and reduce risks as they grow.

 5. Increase on administrative burden when deferring income tax